sumanthpk/Non-Uniformity-Correction-in-MRIs/README.md

 # Description:

-Generally, T1-weighted MRIs exhibits an intensity non-uniformity due to imperfections in the field coils or due to changes in the magnetic susceptibility.
+Generally, T1-weighted MRIs exhibit an intensity non-uniformity due to imperfections in the field coils or due to changes in the magnetic susceptibility.
 This non-uniformity can confuse the tissue classifiers in the pre-processing stage, as they assume uniform intensities for a tissue.
 Therefore, it is necessary to remove this non-uniformity before the tissue classification is performed.
 This non-uniformity is also called as the Bias Field.
 Traditionally, non-uniformity correction is done through mathematical curve fitting techniques.
-This method is found to be inefficient when a high amount of non unoformity exists in MRIs.
-So, we try to solve this problem using Deep Learning Techniques.
+These methods are found to be inefficient when a high amount of non-uniformity is present in MRIs.

+# Goal

 In recent years, Deep Learning techniques have found to efficient in solving problems related to Image reconstruction and segmentation.

-# Goal

-Train a Convolutional Neural Network(CNN) based autoencoder by performing Data Augmentation techniques and analyze the predicted bias fields and corrected MRIs using Brain Suite Software.
+We try to solve our problem using Deep Learning Techniques.
+We Train a Convolutional Neural Network(CNN) based autoencoder by performing Data Augmentation techniques on the existing dataset.
+We, then, analyze the predicted bias fields and corrected MRIs using Brain Suite Software.

 # Dataset